Gaok1/Raven-RiscV/docs/format.md

 Falcon’s assembler is intentionally lightweight so you can follow every step:

-- Two passes: the first collects labels, the second encodes instructions and resolves immediates.
 - Comments begin with `;` or `#`.
 - Instructions follow the `mnemonic rd, rs1, rs2` style with commas as separators.
 - Text, data, and BSS segments are all supported (`.text`, `.data`, `.bss`) along with directives such as `.word`, `.byte`, `.ascii`,